 Adjustable Arms: Some driver and passenger seats have adjustable arms that can be raised or lowered based on the user's preference.
-These can often be adjusted via a lever located on the armrest.
+These can often be adjusted via a lever located on the armrest or inside the end of the armrest.
 Some armrests automatically move when adjustments are made to the angle of the seat back.